Moses Lake, Washington: Economy

 Moses Lake's historic economic base has been agriculture, but now includes considerable manufacturing and technology.
 Several companies have moved to the area, including REC Silicon (one of the world's largest manufacturers of polysilicon, used in solar panels).
 Moses Lake has also attracted some alternative fuel companies, such as Washington Ethanol & Washington Biodiesel.

 BMW, in partnership with the SGL Group, began construction in July 2010 on a $100 million carbon-fiber manufacturing plant.
 The plant was designed to produce 300 tons of carbon fiber per year from a single production building, and began operations in 2011.
 In 2013, ground was broken for a second 300-ton building, bringing projected production to 600 tons per year.
 In 2014, a third 300-ton building was started.
 When the third building is completed, SGL Moses Lake will be the largest producer of carbon fiber in the world.
 Mitsubishi in 2016 announced that the company would use the port of Moses Lake for its new regional jet (MRJ) FAA flight testing.
 The testing will be completed by the end of 2018.

+Several manufacturers of electric vehicle batteries have factories or research facilities in Moses Lake due to its proximity to hydroelectricity and silane processors for silicon.
+The U.S. Department of Energy awarded grants to fund the construction of plants for Group14 and Sila Nanotechnologies that are expected to open in 2024.
+Sila plans to expand from an initial workforce of 100 employees to 500 within a few years of operation at the factory, which will generate 20 gigawatts of battery capacity by 2026.

 Other major corporations that have facilities in (or are based in) Moses Lake include: